Prior to writing this review I looked back at the six Call of Duty games I’ve played and I realised something.

 Infinite does what CoD does, which is take a passing glance at deeper ideas as it shoves you towards the next set piece

 It took me roughly 8 hours to finish the campaign.
 As the credits rolled I was given the option to play messages from characters I lost through the story.
 These messages, to each comrade’s loved ones, are a pretty heavy way to wrap up the game.
-This would be very emotional ending if the game had done anything to deserve it.
+This would be a very emotional ending if the game had done anything to deserve it.
 There’s a lot of talk about duty and loss but none of it hits home.
 I expect a bit of drama in these games, and maybe a character I’ll miss.
 But Infinite does what CoD does, which is take a passing glance at deeper ideas as it shoves you towards the next set piece, leading to something intended to be emotionally charged coming across as a late and heavy-handed grab at emotion.

 In 2014 Activision arranged a new rotational cycle to give developers Infinity Ward, Treyarch and Sledgehammer Games more time to work on games yet keep up the yearly release.
 A sound plan right?
 Judging by Infinite Warfare—a pretty and competent game that is as deep as a puddle—it hasn’t helped.